Soft White Underbelly (YouTube channel): Interviews

+Reception

 Lateshia Beachum wrote in the Washington Post that "Laita's warmly lit videos are portraits of addicts who recount childhood sexual abuse with detachment, sex workers who shed tears while telling of betrayal that led them to be trafficked as children, and gang members who talk about missing out on having their parents' affection."
 Breanna Robinson wrote in Indy100 that "Soft White Underbelly is captivating because of the way it humanizes those who have society's stamp of condemnation on them."

-The channel gained attention in 2021 with the death of a previous interviewee, Amanda.
+The channel gained attention in 2021 after the death of one of its three-time interviewees, a 25-year-old sex worker and recovering crack cocaine addict named Amanda.